Intro to KnowledgeOwl

 • The KnowledgeOwl app (https://app.knowledgeowl.com): log in here to create and edit content, what you might consider the "back end".

-• The people who access the app are considered authors and are factored into your billing.
+• The people who access the app are considered authors and factor into your billing.

 • By default, authors can have an Editor or Writer role for each knowledge base, but you can create custom roles and assign those to authors to further refine their permissions.